madhatter/mesos_on_coreos/README.md

 When no arguments are passed into this script, it will try to dynamically configure a Mesos cluster consisting of:
 - 1 node running a Master, Zookeeper, Marathon and a local slave.
 Marathon runs in a separate docker container.
 - x slave nodes, depending on the amount of nodes you spin up.
-The slaves only run the Mesos slave process and Deimos.
+The slaves only run the Mesos slave process.

 Discovery of the Master's IP is done using ETCD.
 For this to work, all nodes should be in the same ETCD cluster.